Rose Garden

 Contents

 There are over 80 different varieties of rose here, mostly grown in clumps of three matching plants, and with the exception of some modern David Austin varieties, they are all old varieties of gallica, centifolia, bourbon, damask, hybrid musk, moss, alba, rugosa, and noisette.
-All the roses are labelled with name, family and date of introduction, and they flower within a wider tapestry of colour and texture provided by herbaceous perennials, irises, clematis, bulbs and flowering shrubs.
+All the roses are labelled with name, family and date of introduction, and they flower within a wider tapestry of colour and texture provided by a dense understorey of self-sowing perennial species.

 History